Below is a a list of frequently asked questions. We are always available to answer additional questions by phone or email.

 Can I lead climb?

 Yes, it is possible to lead climb during your program.
-You will need to demonstrate competency during a “mock lead” before you are allowed to do a real lead.
-If you need help developing your skills to reach competency, we will work with you to become a strong and confident lead climber.
+You will need to demonstrate competency before you are allowed to do a real lead.
+In many cases the guide will request you perform a “mock lead”.